Implementation through international legal instruments, recommendations, codes and guidelines

 The Basel Convention addresses hazard identification of wastes in its Annex III, which contains a list of hazardous characteristics (H1 to H13) that are used to determine whether they are subject to control under the Convention.
 These include wastes that are explosive, flammable, poisonous, infections, corrosive, toxic, etc.

 By decision BC-13/2, the Conference of Parties established an expert working group (EWG) on the review of annexes I, III and IV of the Convention.
 Annex I lists the categories of wastes to be controlled under the Convention, including both specific waste categories (Y1 to Y18) and wastes having specific constituents (Y19 to Y45).
 Annex III lists the hazardous characteristics (H1 to H13).
-The mandate of the group was extended and expanded by the Conference of the Parties in its decisions BC-14/13 and BC-14/16 with, among others, an additional mandate to consider whether any additional constituents or characteristics in relation to plastic waste should be added to annex I or III, respectively, to the Convention.
+The mandate of the group was extended and expanded by the Conference of the Parties in its decisions BC-14/13, BC-14/16 and BC-15/19 with, among others, an additional mandate to consider whether any additional constituents or characteristics in relation to plastic waste should be added to annex I or III, respectively, to the Convention.
+The information below focuses on the work of the group in relation to the review of Annex III to the Basel Convention.

-The purpose of the review of annexes I and III is to: (i) Improve/update the description of categories of wastes in Annex I and the list of hazardous characteristics in Annex III; (ii) Improve environmental controls by including any additional categories of wastes in Annex I and any additional hazardous characteristics in Annex III that occur in practice; and (iii) Clarify the descriptions in Annexes I and III to address conflicts or overlaps.
+The purpose of the review of Annex III is to: (i) Improve/update the list of hazardous characteristics in Annex III; (ii) Improve environmental controls by including any additional hazardous characteristics in Annex III that occur in practice; and (iii) Clarify the descriptions in Annexe III to address conflicts or overlaps.

 The expert working group met several times since its establishment.
 It focused the review of Annex III first on exchanging information on the various proposals put forward and on four general issues namely, the reference to UN class, the alignment with GHS, the alignment with the Agreement concerning the International Carriage of Dangerous Goods by Road (ADR), and the level of specificity of H-characteristics, as well as on the testing methods and the structure of Annex III.
 The EWG exchanged views on the benefits of retaining the UN class with respect to some hazardous characteristics and of possibly introducing the use of the GHS when relevant, for instance with respect to UN class 9.
 It also discussed: the value added of establishing thresholds to determine whether a specific waste category can be characterized as hazardous; testing methods; and the possibility of adding new hazardous characteristics, for instance “persistent organic pollutant”.